-What is the Nutrition and Foodservice Systems (NFS) option?
+What is the Nutrition in Foodservice, Culinary and Food Systems undergraduate option?

 With a need to focus on healthy people and healthy environments, this option in the Nutrition major strives to meet this interest.
 Students will gain culinary training with a focus on health in the context of providing food in institutions as well as retail and restaurants.
 In addition, the program will promote sustainable practices in quantity food operations.